beatrizsmerino/interview-technical-aptitude-test/README.md

 ## Description

-Requested technical skills that measure the developer's knowledge during the selection process for a job position in a company.
+Aptitude technical skills that measure the developer's knowledge during the selection process for a job position in a company.